sdiehl/wiwinwlh/tutorial.md

 -----------------

-The caveat with lazy evaluation is that it implies inductive reasoning about functions must always take into account the fact that a function may contain bottoms.
+The caveat with lazy evaluation is that it implies inductive reasoning about functions, because we must always take into account the fact that a function may contain bottoms.
 And as such claims about inductive proofs of functions have to be couched in an implied set of qualifiers "up to the fast and loose reasoning" assuming the non-existence of bottoms.

-In the "Fast and Loose reasoning is Morally Correct" paper John Hughes et al. showed that if two terms have the same semantics in the total language, then they have related semantics in the partial language and gave a prescription by which we can translate our knowledge between the two domains given a specific
+In the "Fast and Loose Reasoning is Morally Correct" paper John Hughes et al. showed that if two terms have the same semantics in the total language, then they have related semantics in the partial language and gave a prescription by which we can translate our knowledge between the two domains given a specific